Monkeypox (MPX) in NJ

 Health Advisory

-The New Jersey Department of Health (NJDOH) is working in conjunction with CDC and local health departments, to quickly identify monkeypox (MPX) cases and close contacts, provide treatment and vaccine, and further prevent the spread of disease.
+The New Jersey Department of Health (NJDOH) is working in conjunction with CDC and local health departments, to quickly identify mpox cases and close contacts, provide treatment and vaccine, and further prevent the spread of disease.
 CDC is working with state and local health officials to monitor probable and confirmed cases within the country.

 Signs and Symptoms/ Rash Photos